-- 1975 First Team All-American (Sporting News) - 1974 Playboy Preseason All-American - Averaged 14.1 Points in 58 Basketball Games - Drafted by Three Professional Leagues (NFL, NBA, MLB)
+- 1975 First Team All-American (Sporting News) - 1974 Playboy Preseason All-American - Averaged 14.1 Points in 58 Basketball Games - NBA, MLB)

-A first-team All-American as a senior in 1975 as selected by The Sporting News and a Playboy Preseason All-American prior to his junior season, the lone Buff to ever make the squad as a non-senior.
+A first-team All-American as a senior in 1975 Preseason All-American prior to his junior season, the lone Buff to ever make the squad as a non-senior.
 Logan caught 68 passes for 1,078 yards in his CU career, numbers that both ranked second at the time of his graduation and remain in the top 20 all-time.
 He led the Buffs in receiving in both 1974 and 1975, after finishing second to the late J.V.
-Cain as a sophomore in 1973.
+Cain as a sophomore in 1973

-A two-sport star at CU (he also lettered in basketball, averaging 14.1 points in 58 career games), Logan is one of a handful to ever be drafted in three sports: he was a third round pick by Cleveland in the 1976 NFL Draft (65th overall); the Kansas City Kings nabbed him in the ninth round of the '76 NBA Draft; and the Cincinnati Reds had drafted him as an infielder and pitcher in the 19th round of baseball's June draft out of high school (longtime MLB outfielder Dave Winfield was also drafted in three).
+A two-sport star at CU (he also lettered in basketball, averaging 14.1 points in 58 career games), • Six letters at CU in basketball and baseball Logan is one of a handful to ever be drafted in three sports: he was a third round pick by Cleveland • Winningest coach in CU MBB history in the 1976 NFL Draft (65th overall); the Kansas City Kings nabbed him in the ninth round of the '76 • Six-time conference Coach of the Year NBA Draft; and the Cincinnati Reds had drafted him as an infielder and pitcher in the 19th round • First to coach the men's and women's program of baseball's June draft out of high school (longtime MLB outfielder Dave Winfield was also drafted at the same school in three).
 He played in 119 NFL games with Cleveland (1976-83) and Denver (1984) catching 263 passes for 4,250 yards and 24 touchdowns in his pro career.
-Logan settled back home in Colorado where he starred as a prep.
-He is a longtime participant in the radio sports talk scene in Denver, and was the radio play-by-play voice of the Denver Broncos after several years as the color analyst.
-He also worked several CU football games for KCNC-TV in the 1990s as the color commentator.
+Logan settled back home in Colorado Colorado, Russell "Sox" Walseth was likely the where he starred as a prep.
+He is a longtime participant in the radio sports talk scene in Denver, first and one of just a few to have coached both and was the radio play-by-play voice of the Denver Broncos after several years as the color analyst. the men's and women's program at the same He also worked several CU football games for KCNC-TV in the 1990s as the color commentator.